-In recognition of an undergraduate student's previous learning, Bethel

-University has established a portfolio process which should relate to a Bethel academic division and must be equivalent to a college level learning outcome.
+In recognition of an undergraduate student's previous learning, Bethel University has established a portfolio process which should relate to a Bethel academic division and must be equivalent to a college level learning outcome.
 This process provides the student with an opportunity to demonstrate and document learning equivalent to that which could be obtained in the college classroom.
 If proper and sufficient documentation of this prior learning can be obtained, the student can request that academic credit be awarded.
 The student may be required to supplement the documentation by a demonstration of the knowledge for which credit is requested.
 Up to 30 semester hours of portfolio credit toward the bachelor's degree can be requested and distributed in the core curriculum or electives.

 The first step in initiating the portfolio process is a conference with the Portfolio Advisor in the College of Professional Studies.
 The Portfolio Handbook contains the steps necessary to complete the process.
 Copies of this handbook are available in the Office of the College of Professional Studies, and a copy is on file with the Director of Academic Affairs.
-All portfolio assessment documents are due by October 1 for those students planning to graduate in December, by March 1 for those students planning to graduate in May, and by June 1 for those students planning to graduate in August.
+All portfolio assessment documents are due by October 1 for those students planning to graduate in December, by March 1 for those students planning to graduate in May, and by June 1 for those students planning to graduate in May, and by June 1 for those students planning to graduate in May.